Tellusant/docs/articles-posts/predictive-modeling-collection.md

 ## [How to Specify and Evaluate Predictive Models](predictive-model-specification-and-evaluation-framework.md)
 ***Under journal pre-consideration***
 Statistical models are rarely well contextualized and evaluating them turns into a laundry list of observations and questions.
-Here we suggest a structured approach based on the law of threes for both the specification and evaluation phases.
+Here we suggest a structured approach inspired by the law of threes.

 ## [Philosophical Stances for Predictive Modeling](predictive-modeling-philosophies.md)
 Forecasting differs by what it tries to approximate: the world around us, the data as it comes, a set of possible futures, or informed human judgment.
 Each orientation reflects a distinct view of what makes a forecast valid.